eighty20results/e20r-sequences/README.txt

 Contributors: eighty20results
 Tags: sequence, drip feed, serial content, delayed, limited, memberships, paid memberships pro Requires at least: 3.4
-Requires PHP 5.3 or later.
 Tested up to: 4.4
-Stable tag: 4.4.1
+Stable tag: 4.4.3

 Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.

+Requires PHP 5.4 or later.

 == Description ==
 This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series